x0reaxeax/Grounded2Minimal/README.md

  - **Chat Commands:** If you don't want to ALT-TAB all the time.

 ## Features
- - **C2Cycle (TM pending):** A "fix" for massive amount of clumped AntHill food chunks.
-Features automated "Collect and Cull" cycles, which detect big amounts of clumped food items inside various "hotspots" on the map, and clean them up.
-Also features the worst possible existing algorithm that a sentient being could use.
  - **Item Spawner:** Allows either the host of the game lobby, but optionally also all connected players to spawn game items into their inventories.
  - **Class Summon:** Internal `CheatManager` summon command for internal classes.
 Can summon JuiceBoxes with this! (gl not getting stuck in them)
  - **Cheat Manager:** Internal `CheatManager` invokes for stuff like adding molars, raw science, unlocking stuff, etc.